Charles Gratiot: Chief of Engineers

 On May 24, 1828, Gratiot was appointed colonel of engineers, brevet brigadier general, and Chief Engineer.
 For ten years he administered an expanding program of river, harbor, road, and fortification construction.
 He also engaged in a lengthy dispute with War Department officials over benefits, and in 1838 President Martin Van Buren dismissed him for failing to repay government funds that had been entrusted to him.

-He assigned Robert E. Lee to do engineering in the Mississippi River at St. Louis, Missouri.
+Prior to Gratiot's dismissal, he assigned Robert E. Lee to build wing dams in the Mississippi River at St. Louis, Missouri.

 Late life

-Gratiot became a clerk in the General Land Office from 1840–1855 and died in St. Louis.
+Gratiot became a clerk in the United States General Land Office from 1840–1855 and died in St. Louis.

-Gratiot became a party to lengthy litigation against the United States government, which was appealed twice to the U.S. Supreme Court.
-It is said that the General of the Army, Alexander Macomb, was of the opinion that President Martin Van Buren's actions were too harsh.
+Gratiot became a party to lengthy litigation against the United States government, in cases that were appealed twice to the U.S. Supreme Court.
+It is said that the General of the Army, Alexander Macomb, was of the opinion that President Van Buren's actions were too harsh.